MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

  - Section 2 - Time Range

    The start and end hour of the report.
-The report spans all dates/times from the Start Date/Start Hour to the End Date/End Hour.
+The report spans all dates/times from the start date/start hour to the end date/end hour.

  - Section 3 - Auto Attendant Resource Accounts

    The Resource Accounts to be reported on.
-Select all the resource accounts assign to a specific Auto Attendant to see all the calls for that Auto Attendant.
+Select all the resource accounts assigned to a specific Auto Attendant to see the calls for that Auto Attendant.

    Default: All